intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

   5. Install python if it's not already installed

-  6. From the root directory of your installation folder, run install.bat This will install the required npm packages in that directory.
+  6. From the root directory of your installation folder, run install.bat with administrator privilege This will install the required npm packages and install the Window service.

   7. PCKCertSelection Library
      You need to compile the PCKCertSelection library in ../../tools/PCKCertSelection, then put the binary files